yozhgoor/cargo-temp/README.md

 ```
 <!-- git worktree -d <temp_dir>] -->

-This will create a new working tree at the last commit of the current branch.
+This will create a new working tree at the current HEAD.
 You can specify a branch like this:

 ```bash